rodrigobruma/nwgranking/README.md

 - If everything goes right it will connect and you can call it using '!pubg_stats {playername}' Filters are ignored

 # What's new:
-- It will grab past matches (default is 3) played for a player with '!pubg_matches {playername}' with link to players PUBG Tracker match profile
+- It will grab past matches (default is 3) played for a player with `!pubg_matches {playername}` with link to players PUBG Tracker match profile
 - It will store players nicknames and account ids in a separate file for pulling matches.
 This prevents sending two requests to the API, faster responses.

 # Features: